-B. Differences between CUNY's Process and Procedures and Those of Outside Law Enforcement
+B. Differences between CUNY's Process and Procedures and Those of Outside Law Enforcement take based on its own investigation.

-In cases where the complainant reports allegations to outside law enforcement authorities as well as to the college, the college must determine what actions to take based on its own investigation.
 The college may coordinate with outside law enforcement authorities in order to avoid interfering with their activities and, where possible, to obtain information regarding their investigation.
 Neither a law enforcement determination whether to prosecute a respondent, nor the outcome of any criminal prosecution, is dispositive of whether the respondent has committed a violation of this Policy.